 When house-hunting, most of us don’t pay much attention to the road name; in fact, 92% of Brits state that they aren’t concerned with the street name of their potential home, but new research shows that they should be…

-After analysing thousands of road names in England and Wales, Bankrate discovered that having a street name that is considered ‘positive’ or ‘happy’ can increase a property’s value by an average of £24,830.86 - well worth considering when looking at purchasing your next property!
+After analysing thousands of road names in England and Wales, the mortgage comparison specialists at Bankrate, discovered that having a street name that is considered ‘positive’ or ‘happy’ can increase a property’s value by an average of £24,830.86 - well worth considering when looking at purchasing your next property!

 The happy road name that adds the most value to your house is ‘chipper’, with roads containing this word being worth £56,571 more on average than other road names in the same area – 'chipper' streets are most commonly found in South West England.